 Lifetime Achievement (joint): Barry Brindley (The Grammar School at Leeds) and Joanne Green (Francis Holland School)

 Independent School of the Year 2013: Brighton College

 Speaker at the ISAs 2013:

 John McCarthy CBE, journalist and broadcaster, became the story himself when he was taken hostage in Lebanon by Islamic Jihad, a fundamentalist Shi'ite group.
 John endured 1,943 days of captivity and confronted mental and physical torture, boredom, self-doubt and despair.

 When finally released, John tried to return to normality, but his experiences had had a profound and enduring effect on him.
 An account of his captivity, Some Other Rainbow, which he co-wrote with his girlfriend Jill Morrell, became a bestseller and was described as "an astonishing achievement".

 John's other books are Between Extremes, an account of a Patagonian journey with fellow-hostage Brian Keenan and A Ghost Upon Your Path, in which John investigates his Irish roots.
-In Island Race, which was also a television documentary, he gives an account of a circumnavigation of Britain with his friend Sandi Toksvig.
+In Island Race, which was also a television documentary, he writes about a circumnavigation of Britain with Sandi Toksvig.